 Multi-Series Chart Template

-8. Doughnut graphs
+8. Doughnut charts

 Commonly used in presenting survey findings, doughnut graphs are perfect for comparing data in different categories or groups.